eshneken/cto-identity-sync/Readme.md

 1. Add a config.json file to the cto-identity-sync directory with the appropriate values
 1. Build the package
     1. sudo go build
+1. Increase the number of file descriptors
+    1. sudo vi /etc/security/limits.conf
+    1. Add the following lines to the end
+        1. * soft nofile 65536
+        1. * hard nofile 65536
 1. Open the opc user's crontab
     1. crontab -e
 1. Add a cron job to run the identity sync tool once a day at 4am